reshleman/prework/README.md

 email or social network links.
 Use some CSS in an external file to make the page look nice.
 Make sure to validate your website.

+Create a git repo for your project and consistently commit and push your code to GitHub to ensure you do not lose your work.
+When you are proud of what you have made (most people never consider design work like this "finished") post a link to your GitHub repo in Campfire so that everyone can see it!

 ## More resources

 If you would like to learn more about HTML and CSS, here are some great